devzwide/devzwide-portfolio/README.md

 ## Notes

 - **Routing:**
-  The frontend router is set up but currently has no routes.
-Add routes to `web/src/router.jsx` as needed.
+  The frontend router is set up with a root layout and a home page.
+Add more routes to `web/src/router.jsx` and corresponding components as needed.

 - **API Integration:**
   The server currently only logs Gemini API responses.
 To connect the frontend and backend, implement API endpoints in the server and fetch them from the React app.

+- **Styling:**
+  Tailwind CSS is used for styling.
+Update `web/src/assets/styles/styles.css` and use Tailwind utility classes in your components.

 - **Linting:**
   ESLint is configured for React best practices.
 Run `npm run lint` in the `web` directory to check code quality.